nus-cs2103-AY2021S2/ip/docs/README.md

 #### Note:

+1. Task description is at max 2 words.

-1. Also you may not key in the time, and the task would still be added.
+2. Also you may not key in the time, and the task would still be added.

-2. Time is in 24-hour format.
+3. Time is in 24-hour format.

 ### Feature 4